ayahamza1/MENABITs/readme.md

   * Note: UNCTAD does not host a PDF; found on the Juris Arbitration Law website.
 * Egypt – Seychelles BIT (2002)
 * Egypt – Eswatini BIT (2000)
-  * Note: The Preamble through Article 2, Section 1, and Article 10, Section 4 onwards are missing in the PDF and were sourced from the World Trade Institute website.
+  * Note: The Preamble through Article 2, Section 1, and Article 10, Section 4 onwards are missing in the PDF and were sourced from the WTI website.
 * Egypt – Nigeria BIT (2000)
 * Egypt – Zambia BIT (2000)
 * Egypt – Pakistan BIT (2000)